kareth/osrs-cg/README.md

 2. No support for augment prayers.
 3. Limited sound cues.
 Using Hunllef Helper is recommended.
 4. Only last Hunllef stage is simulated.
+5. Hunleff stomp doesn't delay its next attack.
-5. No easy way to edit config other than changing the page content.
+6. No easy way to edit config other than changing the page content.
-6. Damage numbers are rough estimates and likely don't match reality well.
+7. Damage numbers are rough estimates and likely don't match reality well.